lian-huang/lian-huang.github.io/projects/project-1.md

 While these tasks did not require a highly skilled person to execute them, I picked up a lot by physically being in the workspace and experiencing the culture.
 Working on the mainland, and particularly in San Francisco, is very different from the slow-pace and laid back atmosphere here in Hawaii.
 However, I was able to talk to my co-workers, who were mainly software engineers, and network with other professionals working in the tech industry.
 I gained insight on the life of a data scientist working at Uber and an analyst working at Google and got to meet great friends from another part of the world.

-You can learn more at: (https://www.rivanegotiations.com/).
+You can learn about the company [here](https://www.rivanegotiations.com/).